Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 that this document does not constitute the final audit report.
 The contents are meant to offer a preliminary insight into our findings up to this point and are subject to change as our audit progresses.

-## Summary of Current Findings Across Categories

-1. Security - 0
-2. Performance - 2 (01, 05)
-3. Maintainability - 3 (02, 03, 04)
-4. Others - 0

-# Findings and Recommendations for Improvements

 ## Finding 41 - list and dict comprehensions don't check that filters evaluate to boolean types